-\paragraph{Enhancement by Positive-Negatives Match} Finally, our results demonstrate that the highest CLIR performance is achieved when the query and positive languages differ, but the positive and negatives share the same language ($Q_{L}\neq P_{L} \;\&\; P_{L} = N_{L}$).
-For example, for mE5-large on the OVR score, the model trained with $\mathcal{D}(koenen)$ significantly outperforms the model trained with $\mathcal{D}(koenko)$ (84.56 vs. 78.00).
-Similarly, for mgte-base, the model trained with $\mathcal{D}(enkoko)$ achieves higher OVR performance (80.81) compared to the model trained with $\mathcal{D}(enkoen)$ (78.31).
-These findings suggest that if $Q_{L}\neq P_{L} \;\&\; P_{L}=N_{L}$, the model learns to distinguish fine-grained semantics in the target language, thereby boosting CLIR capability.
-Conversely, if $Q_{L}\neq P_{L} \;\&\; Q_{L}=N_{L}$ (e.g., $\mathcal{D}(koenko)$, $\mathcal{D}(enkoen)$), the model may prefer any language differing from the query language.
-This can enhance sensitivity to language differences but reduce discernment of subtle target language semantics, thus lowering CLIR performance.
+\paragraph{Enhancement by Positive-Negative Language Match} Also, our results demonstrate that when $Q_L\neq P_L$, using negatives in the same language as the positive ($P_L = N_L$) shows the best performance overall.
+For instance, with mE5-large, $\mathcal{D}(ko,en,en)$ outperforms $\mathcal{D}(ko,en,ko)$ on OVR (84.56 vs.\ 78.00), and with mgte-base, $\mathcal{D}(en,ko,ko)$ exceeds $\mathcal{D}(en,ko,en)$ (80.81 vs.\ 78.31).
+These findings suggest that if $Q_L\neq P_L$, using $P_L=N_L$ makes the model learn to distinguish fine-grained semantics in the target language from contrastive learning, thereby boosting CLIR capability.
+By contrast, if $Q_L\neq P_L$ and $P_L\neq N_L$ (e.g., $\mathcal{D}(ko,en,ko)$, $\mathcal{D}(en,ko,en)$), it does acquire some semantic understanding, but it simultaneously learns to prioritize linguistic difference over semantic relevance.
+This is because the contrastive loss trains the model to pull the positive sample ($P_L$) (which is in a different language) closer to the query ($Q_L$), while pushing the negative sample ($N_L$) (which is in the same language as the query).
+This enhances the model's sensitivity to language differences but reduces its discernment of subtle target language semantics, thus lowering CLIR performance.